 Dr Luke Mitcheson

 Luke is a Consultant Clinical Psychologist who has worked in the area of drug and alcohol treatment since 1993.
 As well as working with clients with co-occurring substance use and mental health problems he is involved in training and supervising staff in the use of psychosocial interventions.
 He is involved with a number of research projects investigating the implementation of evidence based psychological interventions in real-life treatment settings.
-He has worked with Dr Adam Winstock since 2001 coordinating the UK’s MixMag annual drug survey.
+He has worked with Dr Adam Winstock since 2001 on coordinating the UK’s MixMag annual drug survey.

 Monica Barratt is a Research Fellow and PhD Candidate at the National Drug Research Institute, Curtin University, Melbourne, Australia.
 She has just submitted her PhD thesis ‘Beyond internet as tool: A mixed-methods study of online drug discussion’.
 Her research interests centre on how illicit drugs are used in an increasingly interconnected world and how internet use affects drug demand, supply and harm.
 Monica’s work can be found in academic forums as well as online public forums.
 Monica also volunteers at the international drug harm-reduction website Bluelight.ru as Director of Research.